Your cart is empty!

 Dual Coil Glow plugs, as their name implies, have two heating elements instead of just one.
 The addition of an extra coil allows the glow plug to have a "self-regulating" feature.
 In the past, glow plug design was a balancing act.
 If resistance was low, the plug would get very hot quickly, but would burn out.
 If resistance was high, the glow plug would heat up slowly, and not get very hot, but last virtually forever.
 Dual coil designs have what is called a "positive temperature coefficient" – the hotter the glow plug gets, the higher its resistance goes.
 This allows the glow plug to get very hot quickly for faster starts, but gives extended life at the same time.

-In a nutshell, common glow plug symptoms are slow starting and complete failure to start.
+In a nutshell, common glow plug problem are slow starting and complete failure to start.
 Once the vehicle does start, missing, rough idle, hesitation, and lots of white smoke until the engine warms.
 If you have a four cylinder, one glow plug bad will cause slight hard starting and a miss.
 Two will cause a very hard start and very rough operation.
 Three bad plugs makes the vehicle almost impossible to start and keep running.
 The same applies to larger engines.
-If your vehicle starts OK if you plug in the block heater overnight, but will not start if you do not, then you probably have a glowplug issue unless your engine has very low compression.
+If your vehicle starts OK if you plug in the block heater overnight, but will not start if you do not, then you probably have a glow plug problem unless your engine has very low compression.